Features of ad tags

 Adapting the widget appearance to the site design

 You can dynamically change the appearance of the recommendation widget created in Adfox for different site sections or design themes (for example, light or dark).
-To do this, add the additionalClasses parameter to the ad tag and list an array of classes in it.
-For example:
+To do this, add the additionalClasses parameter to the embed code and list a class array inside it, such as:

 <script>